Dynamic Debt Swapping in Financial Networks: Debt Swap Dynamics

 Observe that any set of edges $E$ that is consistent with the stubs gives rise to a financial network and a clearing state (where the latter can be computed using $\mathcal{O}$).
 The goal is to find such a consistent set to maximize the total assets of a given bank $v$ in the resulting clearing state.
 The objective function in the instance are the total assets for a given bank $v$.

-Finally, to express edge swaps, we define a neighborhood over the set of financial networks whose edges are consistent with the stubs in the input.
+Finally, for edge swaps we define a neighborhood over the set of financial networks whose edges are consistent with the stubs in the input.
 For a given financial network $\F$, the \Swap\ neighborhood $\mathcal{N}(\F)$ contains all networks $\F'$ that can be obtained by performing an arbitrary debt swap in $\F$.
-Observe that a debt swap merely exchanges the matching of two pairs of stubs with the same weights and thereby maintains consistency.
+A debt swap exchanges the matching of two pairs of stubs with pairwise disjoint incident nodes and with the same weights and thereby maintains consistency.